Nigeria masks are made by a professional woodcarver in The middle belt area of the country. These masks are used for several purposes,

 Nigerian dance and dance moves have been in existence for a very long time as long as the Nigerian masks and masquerades, each plays a vital role in the the people’s social and cultural life

 It is not very easy to classify Nigerian dance moves, music and dance are an interesting part of the Nigeria people.
 We dance to tunes and different rhythm of our choice, irrespective of the beat.

-If you have been to the calabar or river state carnival you definitely wouldn’t want to leave, the way they jump unto the stage, full of strength and agility, then the dance begins, It is simply a display of the strength of their youth, and their young yet un-tapped energy.
+If you have been to the Calabar or river state carnival you definitely wouldn’t want to leave, the way they jump onto the stage, full of strength and agility, then the dance begins, It is simply a display of the strength of their youth, and their young yet un-tapped energy.

-As they mount the stage make a circle and split in seconds, every one on his own spot, then the dance begins with several acrobatic performances, some tumbling and rumbling in the air, then they start the tent building.
+As they mount the stage make a circle and split in seconds, everyone on his own spot, then the dance begins with several acrobatic performances, some tumbling and rumbling in the air, then they start the tent building.
 This is men on top of men, and they do it in such a swift moment you would think they are not humans.

-There are other dances performed by Nigerians, we have the makosa and mapoka dancers, then the ball room dance performed by single and the kingdom dance by the children.
+There are other dances performed by Nigerians, we have the makosa and mapoka dancers, then the ballroom dance performed by single and the kingdom dance by the children.

-The Nigeria masks, the masquerades and dance are generational cultural heritage, though the kind that involves barbarous activities practiced centuries ago are being eliminated for a more decent and people-friendly ones.
+The Nigeria masks, the masquerades, and dance are generational cultural heritage, though the kind that involves barbarous activities practiced centuries ago are being eliminated for more decent and people-friendly ones.